 Some of the most common compensatory damages awarded in a personal injury claim are:

 - Medical expenses (past, present, and future costs)

 - Loss of companionship

-Punitive damages are usually awarded in cases where the guilty party knowingly acted without regard to the safety and well-being of others.
+Punitive damages, on the other hand, are usually awarded in cases where the guilty party knowingly acted without regard to the safety and well-being of others.
 Such cases might include:

 - Cases that the at-fault party appeared to cause intentional harm to the victim

 - Lawsuits where the plaintiff was seriously injured

 - Medical malpractice claims where negligence caused severe injury or death

 - Class action lawsuits where several people were hurt

 - Cases that are deemed to have been motivated by evil intentions, where the guilty party took part in malicious activity that is viewed as unacceptable social behavior.